10 Best Places to Live in Virginia

 Here are the 10 best places to live in Virginia.
 For each community below, we assign a score, which provides an overall assessment of its safety and appeal as a place to call home.

-The 10 Best Places to Live in Virginia
+The 10 Best Cities to Live in Virginia

 1. Alexandria